farhanyousaf786/task-manager-pro/README.md

 # Task Reminder

-Did you ever forgot to do something?
-Did you miss your best friend birthday?
-If yes, don’t worry I am here to help you.
-Yes, I am Task Manager and To Do List friend of you.

-Task Manager and To Do List is a Schedule Manager & Task Reminder that is free and easy to use for daily life for time management.

-The interface of Task Manager and To Do List with task manager alarm is very simple and easy to use.
-We make methods in which you can track how to use.

 📝To-Do List - Schedule Planner & To Do Reminder App Free📝 provide a variety of theme colors to choose.
 Make you feel more comfortable when managing todo-list and doing task trackers.
 Manage all your daily planners free.
 Will support managing to.do.list and your daily schedule planners in Night dark theme